 The UCAS application deadline is closing in fast – 15th January 2019 at 6pm – and you still haven’t submitted yours?
-Don’t panic, here are our last minute tips on how to finally get it sorted.
+Don’t panic, here are our last minute tips on how to get it sorted this weekend without it looking like you left it to the last minute!

 1. Prioritise your application